Westmead Fertility Centre

 The members of the management board were keen to increase the centre’s profile and differentiate Westmead Fertility Centre as a leader in the area of fertility treatment services.
 They also wanted to better communicate with potential patients and improve relations with its existing patients.

-As part of a considered strategy, C2M developed a full patient communications plan for Westmead Fertility Centre incorporating a fresh look, digital and social media, traditional print publications.
+As part of a considered strategy, C2M developed a full patient communications plan for Westmead Fertility Centre incorporating a fresh look, digital, social media and print.

 The elements of the campaign included:

 - a new logo representing the ‘puffball’ of the dandelion ‒ a symbol of hope, fertility and of wishes come true